-Perfect with everything from fish, to potatoes to green beans as I do here it is fantastic.
+Perfect with everything from fish like my pan-fried sea bream fillets, to potatoes to green beans as I do here it is fantastic.

 It is also really quick and simple so you can throw it together as a side for your Sunday roast chicken without even thinking.

 But it also works really well with everything from fish to simply pan fried pork chops.

 This recipe is a side dish and it should be tweaked to match whatever you are serving it with.